oroinc/documentation/user/back-office/system/configuration/commerce/sales/global-multi-shipping.rst

 Configure Global Multiple Shipping Settings
 ===========================================

-For standard :ref:`multi-step checkout <checkout-guide-multi-page>`, you can configure different line item grouping for the storefront checkout, as well as enable storefront customers to select different shipping methods for different line items.
+For standard :ref:`multi-step checkout <checkout-guide-multi-page>`, you can configure different line item grouping for the storefront checkout, as well as enable storefront customers to select different shipping methods for different line items or different groups of line items.
 In addition, you can enable sub-orders to be created for each group of line items.

 .. image:: /user/img/system/config_commerce/sales/multi-shipping-storefront.png
    :alt: Displaying order line items grouped by category at checkout